Quarantine Plan for International Students Travelling to Canada

 - Your International Student Advisor will set up a meeting to confirm your travel itinerary and review your quarantine plans

-- New Students — Confirm your accommodations at one of the TRU residences.
-Please note that as a condition of being allowed to come to TRU for the fall semester, you must commit to living in residence for the fall semester (September to December 2020).
+- New students — Confirm your accommodations at one of the TRU residences.
+Please note that new students coming to Kamloops must commit to living in residence for the winter semester (January to April 2021).
+This is a TRU requirement.

 - Continuing students — You can return to your on or off-campus accommodations in Kamloops.
-If you self-quarantine in residence, you must commit to staying on for the fall semester (September to December 2020).
+If you self-quarantine in residence, you must commit to staying on for the winter semester (January to April 2021).

 - When booking your flights to Canada, please make sure you book a connecting flight to Kamloops (YKA)